soumotriconinftch/golang_angular/README.md

 #### Login
 1. Navigate to the login page
 2. Enter your email and password
-3. The form validates:
+3. The form validates input requirements locally
-   - Email is required and must be a valid format
-   - Password is required and must be at least 6 characters
-4. Submit button is disabled until all validations pass
-5. On successful validation, form data is logged to console (ready for backend integration)
+4. On submission, credentials are sent to the Go backend
+5. Successful login stores the session and redirects to the dashboard

 #### Signup
 1. Navigate to the signup page
-2. Fill in all required fields:
+2. Fill in all required fields
-   - Full Name (required)
-   - Email (required, valid format)
-   - Password (required, min 6 characters)
-   - Confirm Password (required, must match password)
-3. Real-time validation ensures:
+3. Real-time validation ensures data integrity
-   - All fields are filled
-   - Email format is correct
-   - Passwords match
-4. Submit button is disabled until all validations pass
-5. On successful validation, form data is logged to console (ready for backend integration)
+4. On submission, the user is created in the backend database
+5. Successful signup prompts the user to login

 ### Blog Features
 - **Dashboard**: View and manage your blog posts